Last updated: 14 December 2022

-(d) third party service providers who help us provide Shopper Thoughts, for example by hosting our website and app, enabling certain features or functionality including user tracking, or by providing ancillary services such as support and maintenance of the websites and app, facilitating member rewards, security technology, or helpdesk support to our members.
+(d) third party service providers who help us provide Shopper Thoughts, for example by hosting our website, enabling certain features or functionality including user tracking, or by providing ancillary services such as support and maintenance of the websites, facilitating member rewards, security technology, or helpdesk support to our members.
 The main third party service providers that we use for Shopper Thoughts are:

 ii.
 InsightLabs - the developer of the Shopper Thoughts website which provides continued development, technical and market research services to us.
 They are our community manager within Central Europe (Czech, Slovakia, Hungary and Poland).
 Their data is hosted in Czech Republic; and

 iii.
 Borderless Access - the developer of the Shopper Thoughts website which provides continued development, technical and market research services to us.
 They are our community manager within Asia (Thailand and Malaysia).
 Their data is hosted on cloud on US-based servers.

 Depending on your country, ResearchBods, InsightLabs and Borderless Access will be notified when you have hit 1000 points (or the relevant redemption threshold in your country) and they will make sure that you can redeem your Shopper Thoughts points for Tesco Clubcard points (if relevant in your country) or for an online voucher;